Zakat and Sadaqah for Refugees

 Photo: © UNHCR/Roger Arnold

-Around the world, refugees are forced to live away from home, amid poverty and destruction.
-Without enough food or water to continue, many simply long for a peaceful existance.
+In countries around the world, refugee families are forced to live away from their homes, amid destruction, poverty and violence.
+Many long for a peaceful existence.

 Instead of looking forward, refugees often look back to the lives they left behind.